ooddle

 The Coffee Connection

 Caffeine is not the enemy.
 Caffeine on a dehydrated body is.
 Hydrating first means your coffee actually does its job, energizing you instead of overstimulating an already-stressed system.
+Many people find their coffee dose can drop after consistent morning hydration, because the caffeine is now landing on a hydrated nervous system.

 How to Do It